 The integrative hallmarks arise when the accumulated damage caused by the primary and antagonistic hallmarks cannot be compensated by the cell’s mechanisms to promote homeostasis; this includes reparative processes, for example, comparable to the regular maintenance offered by the mechanic in the example above.

 Integrative hallmarks lead to further deterioration of cells that are ultimately responsible for aging.
-Both of the following directly affect tissue homeostasis and function:
+Included in this group are the following:

 Why the “Hallmarks of Aging”?